Continuing Education Activity

 Automated Auditory Brainstem Response

 This investigation is offered to all newborns who have spent over 48 hours in the neonatal intensive NICU and is also offered to those who do not pass two OAE tests.
 It involves measuring brainstem electrophysiological responses to click stimuli using electrodes placed on the scalp.
-This assesses hearing throughout the entire hearing pathway; form the external ear through to the brainstem.
+This assesses hearing throughout the entire hearing pathway, from the external ear through to the brainstem.

 An assistant engages the child’s attention, and the tester, whilst placed behind and to the side of the child, makes sounds of different intensities.
 The child is assessed to see whether they turn to the side of the noise.